 > SET CLUSTER SETTING kv.closed_timestamp.follower_reads_enabled = false;

-When not to use follower reads
+Run queries that use follower reads

 To simplify this calculation, we've added a convenience function that will always set the